vitorrsousaa/nutri-api/.github/pull_request_template.md

 ## Checklist:

-- [ ] My code follows the style guidelines of this project
+- [ ] I have reviewed my own code and made necessary adjustments.
-- [ ] I have performed a self-review of my own code
+- [ ] My code follows the project's coding standards.
-- [ ] My changes generate no new warnings
+- [ ] My changes are properly documented.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added/updated unit tests where necessary.
-- [ ] New and existing tests pass locally with my changes
+- [ ] All new and existing tests pass.